SalonenTeemu/games-with-python/README.md

 # games-with-python

-This repository contains some simple games implemented with Python.
+This repository contains some simple games implemented with Python as independent course exercises.

 ## Running the games